fishinwind/workshop/rst/Block_1/class-8.rst

-Sequencing experiments typically generate raw sequencing data from many different experimental conditions (i.e. treatments, controls, cell types, time points, etc.) However, the initial steps of processing sequencing data rely on common steps to get the data into a manageable form.
+Sequencing experiments typically generate raw sequencing data from many different experimental conditions (i.e. treatments, controls, cell types, time points, etc.) However, the initial steps of processing sequencing data use common steps to processthe data into an interpretable form.
 A typical workflow for assessing sequencing data is:

     #.
 Calculate summary statistics on the raw reads